 While most would agree that these are relatively common, minor driving mistakes that motorists are prone to make at times, some officers will use these errors to pull you over and investigate you for driving under the influence.
 If you are offered a field sobriety test, it is in your best interest to refuse, as failure will lead to an immediate arrest for DWI.

 If you were the subject in an unlawful stop and now you are charged with DWI, you may be able to fight this.
 Unlawful traffic stops are unfortunately more common than you may realize, and if you recently went through this, we’re ready to help.

-Defending your DWI charge may seem impossible, but with the right legal staff, you’ll have a chance at experiencing a favorable outcome.
-For more information on how we can help, call The Law Offices of Richard C. McConathy today.
+Defending your DWI charge may seem impossible, but with the right legal staff, you’ll have a chance of experiencing a favorable outcome.
+For more information on how we can help, call the Law Offices of Richard C. McConathy at (817) 422-5350 today.
 Our litigation team has decades of experience, and together, we have all the manpower you need to defend yourself in a court of law.
 Get in touch now so we can begin building your defense.